-The Model 601 Energy Absorbers are operational immediately upon connection to a power receptacle.
-Power is supplied to the Model 601's by connecting the supplied external DC power converter to the matching connector at the rear of the Model 601, and then connecting the AC power cord to the appropriate power receptacles.
+The Model 601 Energy Absorbers is operational immediately upon connection to a power receptacle.
+Power is supplied to the Model 601 by connecting the supplied external DC power converter to the matching connector at the rear of the Model 601, and then connecting the AC power cord to the appropriate power receptacle.